Massage Therapy for Health Purposes

-- Brief, twice-weekly yoga and massage sessions for 12 weeks were associated with a decrease in depression, anxiety, and back and leg pain in pregnant women with depression, a 2012 NCCIH-funded randomized controlled trial showed.
+- Brief, twice-weekly yoga and massage sessions for 12 weeks were associated with a decrease in depression, anxiety, and back and leg pain in pregnant women with depression, a 2012 NCCIH-funded clinical trial showed.
 Also, the women’s babies weighed more than babies born to women who didn’t receive the therapy.

-- However, a 2013 research review concluded that there is not enough evidence to determine if massage helps pregnant mothers with depression.
+- However, a 2013 research review concluded that there’s not enough evidence to determine if massage helps pregnant mothers with depression.

 - A 2010 review concluded that massage may help older people relax.

 - For generalized anxiety disorder, massage therapy was no better at reducing symptoms than providing a relaxing environment and deep breathing lessons, according to a small, 2010 NCCIH-supported clinical trial.

 A 2010 review concluded that massage therapy may help temporarily reduce pain, fatigue, and other symptoms associated with fibromyalgia, but the evidence is not definitive.
-The authors noted that it is important that the massage therapist not cause pain.
+The authors noted that it’s important that the massage therapist not cause pain.